Antares-Network/AntaresPrison/README.md

 # Antares Network Server [![Antares](https://cdn.discordapp.com/icons/649703068799336454/1a7ef8f706cd60d62547d2c7dc08d6f0.png)](https://discordapp.com/invite/KKYw763)
 Join the Antares Network Discord server at https://discord.gg/KKYw763
-Our Minecraft server with the plugin installed: **mc.playantares.com**
-It has 4 gamemodes: Factions, Skyblock, Creative Plots, and Prisons

 You can find alpha builds in `target` with features from the latest commits, but these builds are not guaranteed to be free of bugs and it is not recommended to use them.